Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports that it treats POME before discharging it into waterways.
+The company reports that POME is treated through an activated sludge system which involves a multi-chamber reactor to improve the quality of effluents prior to discharge.

 • N